MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMMaintenanceWindow.md

 ```

 ### -CollectionId

-Specifies the ID of the collection that the maintenance window applies to.
+Specify the ID of a collection to configure a maintenance window.
+This ID is a standard collection ID, for example `XYZ0003F`.

 ```yaml
 Type: String